 Businesses determined to improve training and development programs can conduct digital skills training internally or externally through online courses or with the help of training consultants.

 Building the training internally gives trainers control over the program.
-This approach is useful if managers already have a clear set of expectations post training.
+This approach is useful if managers already have a clear set of expectations post-training.
 Having control over the training is also helpful if the topic covered is highly specialized.

 Many available online courses already offer the digital skills training required by most companies.
 For specialized training, businesses can get the help of training consultants to build programs and determine the best methods of training.

 CV19 has affected many aspects of life: education, learning, businesses, and the way work.
-It is how we adapt and cope to these changes to get past uncertainty and find opportunities for growth and development.
+It is how we adapt and cope with these changes to get past uncertainty and find opportunities for growth and development.